canonical/pebble/README.md

         # override the existing service spec in the plan with the same name.
         override: merge | replace

-        # (Optional) The command to run the service.
-This is optional in an
+        # (Required in combined layer) The command to run the service.
+The
-        # individual layer, but required in the combined layer.
-The command is
+        # command is executed directly; use "/bin/sh -c '...'" to run via the
-        # executed directly; use "/bin/sh -c '...'" to run via the shell.
+        # shell.
         #
         # Example: /usr/bin/somecommand -b -t 30
         command: <commmand>